FC 27 CHEMISTRY STYLES

 3. Shadow

-Defending, heading, and pace are the most important stats for center-backs.
-Sentinel and Anchor are the most suitable styles.
-Sentinel is ideal for central CBs in 5xx formations or for defenders with high defensive and low attacking work rates.
-Anchor, on the other hand, is perfect for more dynamic center-backs who need an extra pace boost.
+Defending, physicality, and pace are among the most important attribute categories for center-backs.
+Sentinel and Anchor are particularly suitable styles.
+Sentinel is ideal for central CBs in formations with five defenders or for players who already have enough pace but need improvements to defending and physicality.
+Anchor is perfect for more dynamic center-backs who also need an extra pace boost, while Shadow provides the largest boost to pace and defending.

 Full-Backs